javierrodriguezcuevas/wvh/README.md

 From a model point of view relations are ArrayCollections objects from Doctrine, they are lazy loaded by default, they can be configured with the option fetch in the mapping definition https://www.doctrine-project.org/projects/doctrine-orm/en/2.6/reference/annotations-reference.html#onetomany.

 ### Backend
-For an REST API we can use external bundles, FOSRestBundle and NelmioCorsBundle.
+For an REST API we can use an external bundle FOSRestBundle, but I decided not to use.

 #### Routes
 The route for detail of Event should be like `/place/{placeId}/event/{eventId}` but the requirements says that to show an event you have to pass an event id, not post id.

+#### CORS
+To allow reading from remote resource we enabled the CORS header with the use of NelmioCorsBundle.

 #### HATEOAS
 Used BazingaHateoasBundle with JMSSerializer with yml configuration to serialize api response data.
+The models configuration can be found in src/CodeChallenge/Infrastructure/Resources/config/serializer/*.yml

 #### Swagger
 Api endpoints, accepted content types, parameters and return responses documentation done with swagger in yml.
+It can be found in src/CodeChallenge/Infrastructure/Resources/doc/swagger_api.yaml